-Comment.
+Commont.
 Section 300 is amended to make the section consistent with the Employees' Earnings Protection Law (CODE CIV.
 PROC. § 723.010 et seq.).

 Subdivision (a).
-Subdivision (a) makes clear that the shortened phrase "assignment of wages" continues prior law as to the kind of instrument dealt with in this section,

-(and clarifies the telationship between Section 300 and Civil Code Section 4701 (wage assignment for support).
-Subdivision (b).
-Paragraphs (1) through (6) of subdivision (b) continue generally without subscantive change provisions formerly contained in Section 500.
-A scattence has been added to paragraph (2) to provide a limited exception from the requirement of spousal consent.
-Paragraph (7) continues without substantive change a provision formerly contained in Section 300 except that the former reference to the attachment or levy on execution against wages or salary is replaced by a reference to an earnings withholding order to conform to the procedure provided by the Employee-?
-Earnings Protection Law, and the former reference to priority of wage assignments has been superseded by paragraph (7) and subdivision (c).
+Subdivision (a) makes clear that the shortened phrase "assignment of wages" continues prior law as to the kind of instrument dealt with in this section, formerly contained in Section 300.
+A sentence has been added to paragraph (2) to provide a limited exception from the requirement of spousal consent.
+Paragraph (7) continues without substantive change a provision formerly contained in Section 300 except that the former reference to the attachment or levy on except that the former reference to the attachment or levy on except that the former reference to the attachment procedure provided by the Employees' Earnings Protection Law, and the former reference to priority of wage assignments has been superseded by paragraph (7) and subdivision (c).